When the Von Trapp kids play catch with the baroness, the baroness gets hit in the crotch with a ball.

 Speaking of Kurt, when he introduces himself as "incorrigible", Maria responds with "Congratulations"...which is funnier when you realise what incorrigible actually means. (meaning uncontrollable or firmly fixed in their ways)

 Maria stops in the middle of her own musical number when she sees the size of the house.
 Julie Andrews's delivery of "Oh help" is priceless.

-After Liesl casually mentions Louisa carrying a jar of spiders in her hair, Maria reacts brilliantly.
+After Liesl casually mentions that Louisa can make the climb up to the governess' room with a whole jar of spiders in her hand, Maria reacts brilliantly.
 And despite having a heart-to-heart with Liesl, she spends the rest of the scene sneakily checking under her bed clothes for anything.
-She jumps when she does find something...but it turns out to be a slipper.
+She jumps when she does find something... but it turns out to be a slipper.